codeCrusaders-png/codeCrusaders-png/README.md

 ## ☠️ The Journey Begins

-Hey, I'm **Anuj**, a Computer Science student specializing in **Artificial Intelligence and Machine Learning** at Brainware University.
+Hey, I'm **Anuj Biswas**, a B.Tech Computer Science student specializing in **Artificial Intelligence and Machine Learning** at Brainware University.

-I'm curious about how AI works and how it can be used to solve real problems.
-I enjoy learning by building things, experimenting with tools, and figuring things out along the way.

-Lately, I've been exploring satellite imagery and geospatial data, which has taken my learning beyond traditional software development.
+I'm passionate about exploring AI, understanding how systems work, and building technology that solves real-world problems.

+Currently navigating the Grand Line of Machine Learning, Computer Vision, and Geospatial AI — learning through hands-on projects, experimentation, and collaboration.

-* 🤖 Exploring Machine Learning, Deep Learning, and Computer Vision
+- 🤖 Exploring Machine Learning, Deep Learning, and Computer Vision
-* 🛰️ Working with SAR satellite imagery and geospatial data
+- 🛰️ Working with Sentinel-1 SAR satellite imagery
-* 🐍 Building with Python and scientific computing tools
+- 🐍 Building with Python and scientific computing tools
-* 🌍 Interested in AI applications for real-world problems
+- 🌍 Exploring AI applications in geospatial data and maritime monitoring
+- 💻 Developing programming and backend engineering skills
-* 🚀 Learning through projects, collaboration, and experimentation
+- 🚀 Learning by building, breaking, debugging, and improving

-> Still learning, still building, always curious.
+> Still learning.
+Still building.
+Always curious.

 ---